rpt27-sdc-ldap/reviews-service/README.md

 ## Usage

-* Audible Reviews is a component in a mock Audible page.
-Audible Reviews displays the reviews for a given book.

 * Database Folder includes 2 database helpers: seedDB seeds the database and seedDBHelperFunctions helps with seeding the database.